How Puerto Rico Lives Up to Its “Island of Enchantment” Nickname

 Photo Credit: Chelsea DeAngio

-A sunset cruise around Old San Juan Harbor is the perfect way to end your trip.
-The Amazing Grace schooner offers stunning views of the historic city from the water, as well as breathtaking sunsets over the ocean.
 The tour includes cocktails, music, and hors d’oeuvres.
 The tranquil setting creates a perfect romantic atmosphere.
-As the city lights up in the distance, couples can enjoy a magical moment together, making memories that are sure to last a lifetime.
-Don’t be surprised if you find yourself booking another trip back to the Island of Enchantment soon after you arrive home!
+As the city lights up in the distance, couples can enjoy a magical moment together, making memories that will last a lifetime.

 More Articles From Wander With Alex